uxmal/reko/README.md

 <img align="right" src="web/images/reko.png" />

-**Reko** (Swedish: "decent, obliging") is a C# project containing a decompiler for machine code binaries.
+**Reko** (Swedish: "decent, obliging") is a decompiler for machine code binaries.
 This project is freely available under the GNU General Public License.

 The project consists of front ends, core decompiler engine, and back ends to help it achieve its goals.
 A command-line, a Windows GUI,